torchbox/design-in-browser-bootstrap/README.md

 * The files you will want to edit are in `site/src`.
 A `site/build` folder is created on the fly as part of the server process, but should be ignored.

-## SVG Sprite generation

-Sprites are created by merging several individual image files onto a single canvas.
-In SVG sprites, unlike raster sprites, each individual image can be referenced in your HTML by name without using CSS background images or opaic coordinates systems.

-SVG sprites should ideally *not* be used as CSS background images, but rather as inline `<svg>` elements.
-To use an icon from an SVG sprite inline, the whole SVG sprite must first be included *inline* within every page.
-The icon is then referenced with the SVG `<use>` element.

-A full example of this exists in the `/examples/` subdirectory.

 ###  Running the development server

 * Run `gulp` from the command line from the same directory as this README.
 A small webserver will start and your browser will open at a URL displaying your site.
 CSS/SASS/Js/image/HTML files will be watched for changes and the page refreshed automatically.